-Districts should not include revenue sources that are of a contingent or speculative nature in their First Interim Report projection.
-Examples of speculative revenue include, the continuation of one-time funds in future years, pre-election bond or parcel tax proceeds and non-contractual donations/contributions from foundations or cities.
-Districts that include speculative non-Board approved expenditure reductions pending the finalization of negotiations should include an alternative expenditure reduction plan.
+Districts should not include revenue sources that are of a contingent or speculative nature in their Second Interim Report projection.
+Examples of speculative revenue would be the continuation of one-time funds in future years, pre-election bond or parcel tax proceeds and non-contractual donations/contributions from foundations or cities.
+Conversely, districts should also not include any proposed expenditure reductions that require negotiations or board Approval.
+Districts that include speculative non-Board Approved expenditure reductions pending the finalization of negotiations should include an alternative expenditure reduction plan.